 - Make the sweet tea.
 For a one gallon batch of kombucha, you will need about six personal sized teabags of black tea (OR 2 family-sized teabags OR 2 tablespoons of loose leaf tea).
 Bring a quart of water to a boil and add the tea bags and one cup of sugar, keep stirring until the sugar dissolves!
 I use a glass bowl with a pour spout for mine, but a large pot on the oven would work great, too!
 Let it cool to room temperature before continuing on with the next step.

-- Once the sweet tea has settled to room temperature, remove the tea bags and transfer the tea to the vessel with one to two cups of starter liquid and a healthy SCOBY.
+- Once the tea cools to room temperature, remove the tea bags and transfer the tea to the vessel with one to two cups of kombucha starter tea and a healthy SCOBY.
 Fill the vessel the rest of the way with room temperature water.
 Cover the top of the vessel with a tight-knit tea towel or a coffee filter to prevent fruit flies or dust from contaminating the brew.

 - Store the vessel of kombucha somewhere warm, but not too hot.
-The kombucha will be fine on the countertop, but keep it out of direct light, such as a sunny window.
+The kombucha will be fine on the countertop, but keep it out of direct sunlight, such as a sunny window.
 Let it sit for about seven days before taste testing the brew.
 Depending on the temperature of the room and the activity of the culture, it could be ready anywhere between seven to twenty one days.
 In my kitchen, I prefer the taste of kombucha that has fermented for about twelve days.
+Most people like the taste after 7-14 days of fermentation.
 It’s all about personal preference!
 A warm room will ferment faster than a cool room and a larger SCOBY will also cause the kombucha to ferment faster.
 The proper pH of finished kombucha is between 2.5-3.5.

 If you make this recipe, please leave a comment below!
 This provides helpful feedback to both me and other readers.
 For more delicious recipes from scratch and homesteading tips, follow me on instagram @NinnescahHomestead